Rayxona010/Rayxona010/README.md

   ## About Me

-💻 Profession: I am currently studying at ITpark.<br>
-🎓 Fields I Teach: Python.
+💻 Profession: I am currently studying at IT park.<br> 🎓 Fields I Teach: Python.
 HTML and CSS

 ---